 Tone of Voice

-The tone of voice describes how your brand will sound to other people and it needs to be consistent across all platforms – emails, social media, press releases, blog posts, ads, etc.
+The tone of voice describes how your brand will sound to other people.
+It needs to be consistent across all platforms – emails, social media, press releases, blog posts, ads, etc.

 Brand Guidelines and books define which words a brand likes and which do not!
-The text and phrases which are not suitable for a brand are highlighted, moreover, it has a described tone of voice allowing one to have a clear view of a brand’s persona, mission, vision, target audience, and values.
+The tool highlights text and phrases unsuitable for a brand and clearly describes the tone of voice.
+It showcases the brand’s persona, mission, vision, target audience, and values.

 Images

 Brand style books include hows, whats, do’s, and don’ts for images.
-It indicates the usage of photos, illustrations, and other types of graphics describing how to edit images, what colours to place them with, and other design elements related to the images.
+It outlines the usage of photos, illustrations, and other types of graphics.
+It also describes how to edit images, which colors to pair them with, and other design elements related to the visuals.

 Learn the need for rebranding your business to help you in revitalizing your brand for success.